Workiva/over_react/lib/src/ui_core/README.md

 These pieces, annotated with component [annotations], work together with the `web_skin_dart` [transformer] to make it easy to define strongly-typed React components in Dart.

+_Note: if you really need to use these base classes without the transformer, unstubbed versions are available by importing [component_base.dart] directly._

 ### `UiFactory`
 A __function__ that returns a new instance of a component's `UiProps` class.